 While the utility of a single NFT is the art, many projects have roadmaps.

 Some promise scavenger hunts, live events, animated shows, and game integration.
 The limit to your roadmap is your imagination on what you can do with the money to support your community after the initial sale.

 Initially, Cryptoads roadmap included a gated social media site we called “The Pond”.
 But then our name changed, Metalink launched, and we got wiser.

 After making, what I think is an awesome, animated music video for the No Fun Toads on NFT Addiction – I realized I needed to make this about doing what I love, helping others do what they love, and helping people.

 No Fun Toads are about having fun sustainably and staying sane.
 So, I ditched the roadmap and traded it in for 2 north stars that should guide us toward creating more fun and happy people.

 Star 1: 20% of sales Go To Creator Grants

-My entire life has been about making creativity and passion sustainable for myself and as many other people as possible.
+My entire life has been about making creativity and passion sustainable.
 NFTs are a great way to amplify that.
-So for that, we’re going to grant 20% of funds to artists in the community.
-Toad Holders will vote on who and what to fund.
+So for that, we’ll grant 20% of the funds to artists in the community.

 Star 2: 20% of sales Go To Mental Health Initiatives